drewm1980/multi_view_stereo_benchmark/README.md

 1. Make it easier to compare open source and commercial MVS reconstruction algorithms
 1. Enable tuning of the speed vs. completeness vs. accuracy tradeoff
 1. Focus on setups most relevant to Robovision's industrial applications, i.e. run on Robovision's data
+1. Improve reproduceability by actually integrating public reconstruction codes in the benchmark

 More details: